Libardo1/aind-planning/heuristic_analysis.md

 # Analysis

 `breadth_first_search` expands all nodes at the frontier of the search graph before going deeper.
-As stated in videos 10,11 in the `Search` section of the lectures, `BFS`, always considers the shortest path first.
+As stated in videos 10,11 in the `Search` section of the lectures, `BFS` always considers the shortest path first.
 So, it gives optimal plan but it gets slower as the search space grows larger.

 `depth_first_graph_search` in contrast of `BFS`, `DFS` goes as deeper as possible before considering other nodes at the frontier.
 As stated in section `3.4.3` of the `AIMA` book, `DFS` is not optimal.
 It appears that completely fails on our problems as well.

 `uniform_cost_search` or Cheapest-First Search is guaranteed to find the path with the cheapest total cost (Video 16, Search section).
 This algorithm always expands the node that has the lowest cost.
 The implementation reveals that it calls `best_first_graph_search`.
 While this method finds optimal plans it is much slower than `BFS`.
 While `BFS` stops after finding goal state, `uniform_cost_search` continues its search.

 The `A*` search (videos 27-33 in the Search section) is implemented using 3 different heuristic functions.
-Interestingly enough, all implementations provide an optimal plan, yet their performance differs by much. `A*` works by expanding the path that has the minimum value of the function `f`, which is defined as a sum of the `g` and `h`:
+All implementations provide an optimal plan, yet their performance differs by much. `A*` works by expanding the path that has the minimum value of the function `f`, which is defined as a sum of the `g` and `h`:

 $$f = g + h$$
 $$g(\text{path}) = (\text{path cost})$$